What is a Spinal Cord Injury?

 results in a loss or impaired function causing reduced mobility

-or feeling.
+or sensation.
 Common causes of damage are trauma (car accident, gunshot,

 falls, sports injuries, etc.) or disease (Transverse Myelitis, Polio,

 Spina Bifida, Friedreich's Ataxia, etc.).
 The spinal cord does not